mickelson/attract/Layouts.md

 Parameters:

    * index - The index of the display to change to.
 This should correspond to the index in the fe.displays array of the intended new display.
+The index for the current display is stored in `fe.list.display_index`.

 Return Value: